 VolkerFitzpatrick is one of the UK’s leading engineering and construction companies, providing specialist building, rail, civil engineering and industry focussed skills to a range of market sectors including commercial, industrial, education, rail, aviation, waste and energy through its six different businesses in the UK.
 In particular, the Rail Division covers the development and maintenance of rail depots and infrastructure.
-LetsBuild’s product GenieBelt is currently being used in the West Anglia Main Line (WAML) Capacity Improvement Project.
+LetsBuild’s product GenieBelt was used in the West Anglia Main Line (WAML) Capacity Improvement Project.

 Multiple applications, scattered information and laborious processes